The Guide to Web Application Architecture

 • First-load speed: when a user firstly opens a SPA, the browser has to render the entire application code to bring all the server-side code to the client-side.
 However, some frameworks allow using lazy loading – a process that allows uploading an app partially during the first upload.

 SPAs are perfect for utilities and small services.
-Gmail, Google Maps, Google Drive, Twitter – these web apps rely on real-time updates, and SPA architecture allows delivering responses much faster.
+Gmail, Google Maps, Google Drive, Twitter – these web apps rely on real-time updates, and SPA architecture allows for much faster response times.

 Multi-Page Application

 MPAs represent a traditional approach to web application development.
-Every action of a user is reported back to the server.
-It then triggers the re-upload of the page.
+Every user action is reported back to the server, which then triggers the re-upload of the page.
 Such applications can accommodate a lot more functionality than an SPA, but at the cost of slower performance and higher page weight.

 multi page vs one page